 1) Asset to the Dog community – The SVE dog park is a welcome benefit for existing pet owners and an asset when attracting new residents with pets.
 Residents will not have to leave the community to find an off-lease space for their pets.

-5) Donation Wall (similar to the pickelball entrance) - Residents can purchase a brick to honor current or past pets.
-We will use this space as a fundraiser to offset construction costs.
+6) Donation Wall (similar to the pickelball entrance) - Residents can purchase a memorial to honor current or past pets.
+We will use this space as a fundraiser.

-6) Create a Beautiful Space – Our plan is to make the dog park a visually attractive space by including a raised flower bed above the donationl wall at the entrance.
+7 Create a Beautiful Space – Our plan is to make the dog park a visually attractive space.
+One idea is to include a raised flower bed in the plan.